About Us

 We have come together as one to embark on a series of events to commemorate our past, celebrate the present and aim to unify the future.

-The mix of many is our focus, and the diversity of groups from the original people, to European settlers, enslaved people, and the multiple groups of those who have traveled from around the world and now call New York City home, is our celebration.
-As the 400th anniversary of the establishment of the City of New York nears, several societies of descendants have come together to lead the celebrations of the long legacy of our forebears.
+The mix of many is our focus, and the diversity of groups from the Indiginous people, to European settlers, enslaved people, and the multiple groups of those who have traveled from around the world and now call New York City home, is our tribute.
+As the 400th anniversary of the establishment of the City of New York nears, several societies of descendants have come together to lead the observance of the long legacy of our forebears.

 It was said that eighteen different European languages were spoken on the lower tip of Manhattan, not to mention various Indigenous Native American dialects